Culinary guide

 Ecuador is small, but the food changes fast.
-The Andes lean into comfort and tradition, built around potatoes, pork, and hearty sauces.
-The Coast is bright and ocean-forward with citrus, plantain, and seafood that shows up everywhere.
-The Amazon brings smoky, herbal flavors and ingredients you rarely see outside the rainforest.
-In the Galapagos, simplicity wins: fresh fish, island-style sides, and whatever the ocean delivered that day.
-Pick a region, try at least one dish, and you’ll understand the local culture instantly.
+The Andes lean into comfort and tradition, built around potatoes, pork, soups, and hearty sauces.
+The Coast is brighter and more ocean-forward, with citrus, plantain, and seafood showing up everywhere.

 Andes